andrewh0/tech-talks/README.md

 ![tech-talks-demo](https://user-images.githubusercontent.com/2905455/56312865-fedae580-6105-11e9-9079-9bbc27293a7e.gif)

 Tech Talks is a place to discover and watch conference talks about web development.
-So far, I've collected about 3,700 talks from a number of JavaScript conferences since 2017 by looking up their associated conference playlists on YouTube.
+So far, I've collected over 4,000 talks from a number of JavaScript conferences since 2017 by looking up their associated conference playlists on YouTube.

 This is a work-in-progress, but I'd thought I'd build in public and share what I have right now.
 Others have built similar apps as well; be sure to check out [Related Projects](#related-projects) below.